top of page

 Teacher

-One of the many things Ms. Lizette enjoys the most when working at TCP is learning from the children, she believes that children have many valuable lessons that will allow us to see the world through a more noble and creative way.
-She is always looking forward for the new adventure the children will take her on.
+One of the things Ms. Lizette enjoys most about working at TCP is learning from her students.
+She believes that children have countless valuable lessons to offer, helping us view the world through a more noble and creative lens.
+She is always excited to see what new adventures the children will take her on.

 20201013_085400.jpg